akhil-mbo/component-demo/README.md

-# Getting Started with Create React App
+# Getting Started with Component Demo

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 Do a `yarn install` to install packages.
-I have also added sass for css.
+I have added sass and Clay UI for css.

 ## Data Fetching

 There is function in utils folder which mimicks API fetching with delays.
-It takes delay as aruguemnets and will return the resolved file.
+It takes delay as aruguemets and will return the resolved file.
 Dummy data can be added in `src/data/data.json`